 Science grad’s gift equips students for the future

 In the 1940s, Mary Boyd was one of the few women who pursued a degree in science.
 Her resourcefulness and determination allowed her to have a successful career as a government scientist and she never forgot her alma mater.
 Boyd passed away in 2010 and left a substantial bequest to the University of Manitoba with $1.272 million going to the Faculty of Science Endowment Fund.
 Gifts like Boyd's help purchase new equipment that enable students to do their work in a fraction of the time and with more precision and accuracy.
 "These are tools that students will absolutely have to know how to use wherever their careers take them," says Jamie Galka, a biochemistry instructor.
 Learn more about Boyd and the impact of her generosity.

-Engineering student becomes U of M's newest Rhodes Scholar
+Engineering student becomes Rhodes Scholar

-Tyler Grant, a fourth year Biosystems Engineering student, is the only Manitoba recipient of a Rhodes Scholarship for 2010.
+Tyler Grant, a fourth year Biosystems Engineering student, was the only Manitoba recipient of a Rhodes Scholarship for 2010.
 A highly motivated and driven student, Grant wants to become a biomedical researcher and an orthopedic surgeon.
 He was moved to learn more about biomedicine after watching his grandfather recover from hip replacement surgery.
 He finds orthopedics a “worthy undertaking, particularly in light of the aging population and their expectation for mobility for life.”

 In the Faculty of Engineering, Grant helps with student activities and works as a teaching assistant.
 He’s won numerous awards for his undergraduate research, presented papers at international conferences, and will be graduating this spring, likely near the top of his class.

 Biosystems engineers integrate life sciences with engineering to help create new technologies for the well-being of humans and animals, and the preservation and enhancement of natural resources and the environment.